armin-pfaeffle/sass-autocompile/README.md

 Basically you enable auto-compile on save in two steps:

-1. Add `.scss` as file extension to your SASS file
+1. Add `.scss` or `.sass` as file extension to your SASS file
 2. Add at least `// out: ../css/main.css` to the **first line** of your SASS file ‒ please modifiy the relative path and the css filename

 To enable advanced features have a look at the complete list of [parameters](#parameters).
 The [examples](#examples) give you a short demonstration about using them.

 Beside the parameters you can set [plugin options](#options) which are used as general options for auto-compiling. **Important**: since version 0.5 parameters in SASS files override the general options ‒ so you can enable `Compress CSS` in options, but disable this feature for a special project by setting `compress: false` in your SASS file parameters.

 After saving a SASS file, you should see a notification or a panel at the bottom of the editor, depending on your settings, showing you an error or success message.
 If you use *panel notification* ([see options](#options) -> `Notifications`) , you have the possibility to access the output CSS file by clicking on the compilation message.
-If compiliation fails, you can even jump to error position in the corresponding SCSS file where error occured.
+If compiliation fails, you can even jump to error position in the corresponding SASS file where error occured.

 When using panel notification you can use **Show detailed output** link in the header caption of the panel to open detailed output of `node-sass` command (available since 0.7.0).
 Additionally you can set option [Show node-sass output after compilation](#show-node-sass-output-after-compilation) to automatically show output after compilation.

 ### Parameters

-Add following parameters in *comma-separated* way to the **first line** of your SASS file (file extension: `.scss`).
+Add following parameters in *comma-separated* way to the **first line** of your SASS file (file extension: `.scss` or `.sass`).
 See [examples](#examples) for demonstration, especially for `main` parameter:
 ```js
 // path of target CSS file
 out: main.css